Sumukhi Suresh

-Sumukhi Suresh is an Indian actor, stand-up comedian, writer and director.
+Sumukhi Suresh (17 October 1987) is an Indian actor, stand-up comedian, writer and director.
 She is known for humorous sketches which she writes and performs in.
 In an online article, Hindustan Times referred to Sumukhi Suresh as "India's Tina Fey."
-She has been a part of stand-up comedy shows like Comicstaan, Go Straight Take Left, Comedy premier League. her solo special, Don't Tell Amma, and the web series, 'Pushpavalli'.
+She has been a part of stand-up comedy shows like Comicstaan, Go Straight Take Left, Comedy Premium League, her solo special Don't Tell Amma, and the web series, Pushpavalli.

 Early life

-Sumukhi Suresh was raised in Nagpur, although her mother is from Tamil Nadu.
+Sumukhi Suresh was born on 18 October 1987 in Nagpur, although her mother is from Tamil Nadu.
 She completed her schooling from The Chanda Devi Saraf School, Nagpur and her graduation from M.O.P Vaishnav College for Women, Chennai.
 Suresh moved to Bengaluru in 2009 and started working at Hippocampus, a Children's Library.
 She then went on to work as a chef and was also employed at a food laboratory for a brief period of time.